 Surprisingly it is a state owned company in India.
 The company Indane apparently is leaking the data.
 This is not the first instance where the Aadhaar information was leaked.
 Aadhaar is a unique number assigned to each citizen as part of India’s biometric identity programme maintained by the government’s Unique Identification Authority of India (UIDAI).

-Who noticed the leak?
+Who noticed the leak and identity fraud vulnerability?

 Where did the leak originate?